Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 5/23 (76)

+- Completed 3 kata (learned about triangular numbers), figured out a game plan for moving forward on Footsteps - will be working on styling for the forseeable future - I always underestimate how much time this takes!

 ## 5/20 (75)

 - 1 Codewars kata to keep my commit streak going, spent most of my time finishing up last night's class, working on professional links.